 With a celebrated career and after gaining critical acclaim in his home country Australia, David relocated to New York City in late 2014 and has begun making his mark in America.
-David receieved critical praise for his performance of Dan in TheaterWork’s Next To Normal (Connecticut Critics Circle Award nomination for Best Actor), starred as Jean Valjean in Connecticut Repertory Theater’s production of Les Misérables – which co-starred and was directed by Tony Award winner Terrence Mann – as Billy Crocker in Goodspeed’s production of Anything Goes and as Father in Barrington Stage Company’s Ragtime.
+David receieved critical praise for his performance of Dan in TheaterWork’s Next To Normal (Connecticut Critics Circle Award nomination for Best Actor), starred as Jean Valjean in Connecticut Repertory Theater’s production of Les Misérables – which co-starred and was directed by Tony Award winner Terrence Mann – starred as Billy Crocker in Goodspeed’s production of Anything Goes and as Father in Barrington Stage Company’s Ragtime.
 He has performed in various readings and workshops, including Jekyll & Hyde, Chasing Rainbows and the new musical RAIN, by Sybille Pearson and Michael John LaChiusa at New York Stage and Film, and the short film The Visit.
 He has appeared at Feinstein’s 54 Below, in numerous advertising campaigns and was invited to sing the American and Australian national anthems at the ANZAC Day ceremonies in 2015.
 David starred alongside Sutton Foster, Aaron Tveit, Betty Buckley, Joanna Ampil, Helen Dallimore and Stephen Schwartz in Defying Gravity – the songs of Stephen Schwartz concert in February 2016 and will be originating the new role of Max Bronfman in Stephen Schwartz’s upcoming production of Rags at Goodspeed this fall.

 In Australia, David was awarded a Green Room Award for Best Actor as well as Helpmann and Sydney Theatre Award nominations for his portrayal of Emmett Forrest in Legally Blonde (directed by Jerry Mitchell) and was awarded Theatre People’s Award for Best Actor for his portrayal of The Baker in Victorian Opera’s production of Into The Woods.
 David gained critical acclaim for his portrayal of Chris in Cameron Mackintosh’s new production of Miss Saigon which earned him Helpmann and Sydney Theatre Award nominations for “the year’s most truthful and moving stage portrayals” (Sydney Morning Herald) and received a further Helpmann Award nomination for his performance as Fiyero in the Australian, Singapore and Korean productions of Wicked.